Bio 2010 - Microbiology » Spring 2021 » Streak for Isolation Technique

 Where should you label your Petri plate with information about the culture?

-on the inside of the lid.
+A. on the top of the lid.

-on the side of the bottom (agar-containing) portion of the plate.
+D. on the side of the bottom (agar-containing) portion of the plate.

 Question #2